Nuevo Vallarta and the Riviera Nayarit

 Read more: Marival Residences Hotel Review

 That’s it!
 Have you tried any of these activities or been to Sayulita?
-Let me know if you have any other Mexico recommendations!
+For more Mexico adventures, consider a visit to Cuernavaca, right outside Mexico City.

 Follow Sher She Goes on